U.S. reaches deal to avoid Japan, EU trade sanctions

 After Washington took only partial steps to comply with the rulings, Brussels and Tokyo asked the WTO for permission to impose sanctions in order to induce compliance.

-"This understanding solves this longstanding dispute," said EU Trade Commissioner Karel De Gucht said in a statement that estimated the deal could collectively save dozens of European exporters about $15 million a year.
+"This understanding solves this longstanding dispute," said EU Trade Commissioner Karel De Gucht said in a statement that estimated the deal could collectively save dozens of European exporters about $15 million (9 million pound) a year.

 "It will bring immediate relief to EU exporters who will no longer have to pay excessive anti-dumping duties; some of them will not pay any anti-dumping duties at all," he said.